This post is about all the great things you can do in New York City in the Winter, updated for 2023.

 New York Walking Tours

-Around the holidays in December, we have special tours that you can't take any other time of the year like our New York Holiday Lights Tour.
+If you are here around the holidays, we have special tours that you can't take any other time of the year like our New York Holiday Lights Tour.

 If you’re not up for walking, or the weather is cold, stay warm while you see New York City on a bus tour.